 So its safe to say DLP is now working within my tenant.

-When working with Exchange there may be a requirement to create a PowerShell script using PowerShell ISE.
-Even if you run ISE on a Exchange Server you are unable to get the Exchange cmdlet in ISE, so the workaround for this is to use the following command;
+When working with on-premises Exchange there may be a requirement to create a PowerShell script using PowerShell ISE.
+Even if you run ISE on a Exchange Server, you are unable to get the Exchange cmdlets in ISE.
+So whats theworkaround for this is?

-If you are trying to add the Exchange cmdlets to your client machine you will need to Install the Exchange Management Tools from the Exchange installation media
+If you are trying to add the Exchange cmdlets to your client machine then you will need to Install the Exchange Management Tools from the Exchange installation media on your device.

 In this “Notes from the Field” post we will look at a common Skype for Business error which you may encounter when installing a Skype for Business Front End for the first time.